jam1015/evil-god-toggle/README.md

 makes it so that it is as if the control key is always pressed down, so that the command bound to control+[some other key] is invoked when that other-key is pressed alone, without control, with other easy ways to invoke other modifiers.
-In my opinion this makes `god-mode` is analoglous Normal mode in Vim, where keys are bound to commands, and the normal state of Emacs (`god-mode` not turned on) is like insert mode in Vim, where you can press key-chords to operate on text, but otherwise you can type normally.
+In my opinion  `god-mode` is analoglous Normal mode in Vim, where keys are bound to commands, and the normal state of Emacs (`god-mode` not turned on) is like insert mode in Vim, where you can press key-chords to operate on text, but otherwise you can type normally.